 A lot of this analysis has the benefit of hindsight so it must be taken with a grain of salt.

 So, should investors be worried about a yield curve inversion?
 In short, yes.
 It’s not healthy and bear markets typically follow them.

 However, it’s impossible to trade in anticipation of an imminent downturn because the market could still run up for months or even years after the initial instance of an inversion.

-So contrary to media headlines imminent doom isn’t around the corner.
-The inversion should be considered a critical warning sign rather than a guarantee.
+So contrary to media headlines imminent doom isn’t always right around the corner.
+However, the inversion should be considered a critical warning sign rather than a guarantee.

 Keeping a close eye on the behavior of the fixed income and rates is important since nearly every financial crisis has been a product of a debt-related fiasco.

 At present, this version of the yield curve is inverted.
 However, it has not met the criteria of forty days that we consider a sustained inversion.
 Should that criteria be met, investors would be wise to be on the lookout for an ensuing bear market.

 The first step in testing a concept is to turn it into a trading system.
 In other words, we set out to create an algorithm that will buy and sell the overall market (S&P 500) based on a given set of rules.